 What To Get Busy Moms for Christmas…Or What I’d Buy For Myself

-After being married for 12 years, my husband has a hard time finding the right Christmas gift for me.
+After being married for 13 years, my husband has a hard time finding the right Christmas gift for me.
 It’s not that I’m super picky, he has just run out of gift ideas over the years.
 I spend most of my time working or with the kids, so fancy clothes or jewelry aren’t on my wish list.

-While time, laundry and a clean house can’t be bought, there are still great gifts that would make a busy mom smile.
+So, what do you get a busy mom who doesn’t need or want much?
+I would love more time.
+I would love a clean house.
+I would love a healthy body.
+These aren’t really things that can be put under a Christmas tree.
+While time, laundry and a clean house can’t be bought, there are still great gifts that would make a busy mom in your life smile.
 Here are holiday gift ideas for anyone struggling with what to get a busy mom who doesn’t need anything.

-Easy Last-Minute Gift Guide
+Easy Last-Minute Gift Guide for Busy Moms

-- Hired Help: My dream gift is a few cleaning services or car detailing.
+Hired Help: My dream gift is a few cleaning services or car detailing.
 To be honest, my husband does the bulk of house cleaning due to my medical limitations, but it usually isn’t up to my standards.
 I don’t complain, since I’m not doing it, but I would love to have my house spotless, all at once, rather than having clean bathrooms one week, clean bedrooms another week, etc. Who has the time to make everything spotless all at once when you have work, kids and a life?

 If no one is stuffing your stocking, buy your own stocking stuffers.
 If your spouse isn’t a good gift giver, show him this list or tell him what you want.
 It isn’t about being greedy, it’s about caring for yourself.
 It’s about prioritizing your wants for a change.

 In general, being a mom is a selfless act.
-We give everything we have to our children.
+We give everything we have to our family.
 No matter how exhausted we are, if our kid wakes up in the middle of the night crying, we run to comfort them.
 If there is only one cookie left, we hand it over to our child.
 That’s just what moms do.

 Take a little time over the holidays to put yourself first, even just for a minute.
 If you don’t care for yourself, who will?